Is your Upwork profile getting rejected? So how to get an Upwork profile approved even if it has been rejected previously?

 We aren’t providing any wrong or misleading information.
 It is the most experienced in technology.
 It is the primary skill.
 Though we prefer working in other areas more as a freelancer.

 We all have some experience to add as employment to the Upwork profile.
-If you haven’t done any job and is straight out of college, you can still mention the details of your training program in the final semester of college as employment history.
+If you haven’t done any job and is straight out of college, mention the details of the final semester training program as employment history.

 Link your other accounts from other social networks and development site profile.